-Whether you are buying, selling, renting properties, or just want to ensure your present home or building does not have elevated levels of mold or toxic mold, we can provide the professional service you need.
+Mold testing is incredibly important whether you are buying, selling, renting properties, or just want to ensure your present home or building does not have elevated levels of mold or toxic mold.
+We can provide the professional services you need.

 If the answer is “yes” to any of the following questions, consider mold testing now:

 - Is there a “musty smell in your home or building?

 - Are there visible signs of water damage anywhere?

 - Has the property ever suffered a leaking basement?

 - Has the property ever suffered a roof leak?